-Around September 2005 I really got to work on organising the group and I learnt all about la rentree.
+Around September 2005 she really got to work on organising the group and learnt all about la rentree.
 With a fixed monthly meetup time and venue, people started coming regularly and word spread.
 By December we had an average of 15 people coming to every meeting and were filling up the entire coffee shop — we had out-grown our first venue!

 Over Christmas drinks at the Crowne Plaza in December 2005, we decided to move the group to a bigger venue.
 This became Crowne Plaza Nights.

 In July 2006 a few of us started meeting up regularly at Bapz, a tea salon.
 By September it had become our 'Friday thing'.
 For many expats, opportunities to speak French outside of the classroom are few and far between and so we called this meetup French Fridays with the aim of speaking both French and English on a weekly basis.
 Often after our French Friday meetings those who would still be chatting at 7pm-ish would move on to a pub or grab a bite to eat and by October 2009, it had become an official weekly night out.

 In December 2006, again over Christmas drinks (hmmm!), someone suggested an extra pub outing in January to mark our first meeting for the new year.
 We had our first meeting at De Danu in January 2007 and had so much fun we decided to make it a regular thing — this meeting became known as Irish Pub Nights and we met there on the last Wednesday of the month until April 2009 when Irish Pub Nights became known as Last Wednesdays and we moved to a new venue, Le Sylene (60 rue de Metz) in May 2009.